 The Presidio Chapel dates back to 1931 and boasts beautiful mission revival architecture, a 33-foot fresco, stained-glass windows, and beautiful woodwork.
 Originally Protestant, it is now non-denominational and welcomes interfaith worship.

-The chapel is open on Sundays from 11am to 1:30pm for docent-led tours.
+The chapel is open on Sundays from 11am to 1pm.
+You can look around on your own or join a guided tour.
 Otherwise, the chapel is only open to guests who reserve it for ceremonies and events like weddings.

 The army began using the cemetery in 1854, and in 1884, the government officially designated it the first national cemetery on the West Coast.
 It's a beautiful, green 29-acre site overlooking the San Francisco Bay.